nami1yt/Japanese-Wii-Errors/README.md

 - Where you found the error (i.e "Demae Channel", "Wii no ma")
 - Solution for that said Error

-If I added an error that hasn't been added yet.
+If you added an error that hasn't been added yet.
 You will be added to the Thank You pile.